 London City Airport implements one of the most generous sound insulation schemes in the UK.
 Since 2009 over 1800 properties have benefited from associated treatments funded by the airport.

 What is it?
 London City Airport appreciates that aircraft noise can have an impact on residents living nearby.
-Sound insulation is therefore installed in homes to help maintain a quiet indoor environment.
+Sound insulation is therefore installed in homes to help maintain a quieter indoor environment.

 How does it work?
 Every year we get independent acoustic consultants to assess our noise contours.
 Based on this, we determine which properties may be eligible to be treated under the SIS.
 Newly eligible properties are published with the airports Annual Performance Report.
 This report is published in July each year, and can be accessed here